Car Insurance: The Definitive Guide

 Your Rights if Your Claim is Rejected

-If you believe you have a genuine claim that your insurer refuses to pay out, re-read the terms and conditions of your policy again and cross-check it to the reason(s) your insurer has given for denying the claim.
+If you believe you have a genuine claim that your insurer refuses to pay out, re-read the terms and conditions of your policy and cross-check it to the reason(s) your insurer has given for denying the claim.
 If you have been rejected and you think it's unfair, appeal it by doing the following:

-- If they don't agree, you can lodge a complaint with the Insurance & Financial Services Ombudsman Scheme which resolves disagreements between customers and their insurers.
+- If they don't agree, you can lodge a complaint with the Insurance & Financial Services Ombudsman Scheme, which resolves disagreements between customers and their insurers.

 - Their free-of-charge service will make the final decision about your claim and order the insurer to pay out if they find in your favour.